pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

 NetCDF file and then override values read from this file using configuration parameters, if necessary.

+A grid definition file has to contain a "domain variable" (see `CF Conventions`_ version 1.11 or later, section 5.8, ).
+A domain variable is a scalar variable that has the ``dimensions`` attribute, a space-separated list of coordinate variables defining the domain.
+It may also have other attributes, e.g. ``grid_mapping`` to specify the coordinate reference system.

 See :numref:`code-coarse-grid-greenland` for an example of a grid definition.
 Here the *size* of a domain is determined as described in section :ref:`sec-grid-registration`; see equations :eq:`eq-grid-from-file-centered`, :eq:`eq-grid-center` and :eq:`eq-grid-corner`.